 Okay, so your first time visiting a thrift store can be overwhelming.
 Racks of clothing, shelves of shoes, and retro CDS and records that you probably do not need are at the very back corner of the store.
 Knick-knacks line the homeware shelves and while your mission is to come out with some great clothing finds, there are so many potential treasures at the store you do not know where to start.

-I Have Compiled What I Consider the Top 10 Thrifting Tips Below:
+I Have Compiled What I Consider the Top 10 Tips for Successful Thrifting:

 Less is More

 If you are used to carrying a purse or carryall bag around, swap it for a crossbody or more shopping friendly bag.
 I always have a mini backpack on when I am shopping at the thrift store.
 There is no need for your purse or bag to get in your way as you are making your way through the jam-packed aisles of clothes.

 This may seem like common sense, but the last thing you want is for your feet to be sore because you opted for the stylish yet impractical heels.
 Gym shoes are your best friend because more than likely you will be making a couple of rounds through the store.
 Stores, in general, seem to either be too hot or too chilly, so try to dress in layers so you can accommodate to the temps.